owencz1998/Deezsounds/README.md

 - Continue the Search page UI refont ;
 - Implement a profile edition screen ;
 - Implement a song catcher ;
-- Implement notifications and notification settings ;
+- Create notification settings ;
-- Enhance the podcast detail screen ;
 - Make dedicated podcast sections ;
+- Add shows/episodes entries to the download database ;
 - Prefetch lyrics for tracks in queue ;
 - Make a create playlist from queue option ;
 - Implement LyricFind API to get lyrics and translations ;